 The PSAT is given around the country in October.
 Whether you’re a sophomore or junior, this is a practice test.
 And that is good news, because you don’t need to prepare for this test like you need to prepare for the “real” SAT or ACT.
 That said, some preparations would be smart.

 Below, I’ve highlighted some basic prep steps that will help you immensely but not require a ton of your time:

 - Get familiar with the PSAT instructions by checking out a practice test.
 Feeling uncertain about the instructions or getting confused by the format during the test would be a giant waste of time.

 - Get a good night of sleep before the test.
 This is probably the easiest step you can take to maximize your score.

 - Take a (quiet) snack in case your get hungry.

 - Check the box that allows colleges to access your test results when registering.
 There’s no harm in allowing colleges to get you “on their radar.”
 And checking this box will help expose you to a wider range of colleges when they email and mail you materials.

-The PSAT will take 2 hours and 45 minutes.
-It is offered just once a year in October.
+The October PSAT will take 2 hours and 45 minutes.
 And your maximum score is 1520.

 Fitz has dedicated the entirety of his 25 year career to encouraging higher education opportunities.
 He worked in the Vanderbilt, Duke Law and St. Lawrence admissions offices prior to serving as an enrollment management consultant for dozens of colleges around the country.
 He partnered with his former Vanderbilt colleague, Nicole Cook, to form Find The Right College and support their mission to make trustworthy college counseling more accessible.